Differences in Fibromyalgia and Lupus Pain

 While it may be difficult to identify, there are slight differences in pain areas for those with fibromyalgia and lupus.
 Usually, those with fibromyalgia have generalized pain throughout their body.
 In addition, there are pressure points around the body that are sensitive to the touch.
 With lupus, most of the pain is in the joints and muscles, and specific areas don’t necessarily hurt to the touch.
 However, because both diseases have pain in the muscles and joints, it may be difficult to determine if your pain is related to fibromyalgia or lupus.

 While both lupus and fibromyalgia can result in disrupted sleep, there are some differences in the problems.
 With fibromyalgia, you’re likely to see long-term sleep loss.
 Many people who suffer from fibromyalgia deal with insomnia or aren’t able to get a good, full night’s sleep.
-This happens over long periods, with very few nights of restful sleep and is unrelated to pain.
+This happens over long periods, with very few nights of restful sleep.
+Interestingly, it is unrelated to pain.
 Those with lupus who also suffer from sleep loss generally have trouble sleeping specifically because of the pain.
-Insomnia is not necessarily a symptom of lupus, but more of a side effect of the other symptoms.
+Insomnia is not necessarily a symptom of lupus, but more of a side effect of other painful symptoms.
 With fibromyalgia, long-term sleep loss is considered a symptom.

-While many of the symptoms of fibromyalgia and lupus are very similar, it’s crucial to note that the differences are what make the diagnosis important.
+While many of the symptoms of fibromyalgia and lupus are very similar, it’s crucial to note the differences to make the correct diagnosis.
 These two diseases are treated very differently.
+Medications used to treat lupus have little to no effect for those with Fibromyalgia.
 Some individuals with one disorder may develop the other; however, this is very rare.